-A drifter-derived seasonal climatology of global near-surface currents
+A drifter-derived monthly climatology of global near-surface currents

-On this page, you will find a seasonal climatology of near-surface currents and SST for the world, at monthly and one-half degree resolution, derived from satellite-tracked surface drifting buoy observations.
+On this page, you will find a climatology of near-surface currents and temperatures for the world, at monthly and one-quarter degree resolution, derived from satellite-tracked surface drifting buoy observations.
+Animations of these currents are available here.
+Maps of these currents in various regions can be seen on the Ocean Surface Currents web site.

-For more information about the drifters, go to the Global Drifter Program information page.
+For more information about the drifters, see the Global Drifter Program information page.

-The columns of the ASCII dataset are: Lat, Lon, U, V, SST, eU, eV, eSST, N, Usoi, Vsoi, eUsoi, eVsoi.
+The columns of the ASCII dataset are: Lat, Lon, U, V, SST, eU, eV, eSST, N.

 The second version ( Matlab binary format/ ASCII/ NetCDF ) contains monthly mean values of surface currents and SST.
-The variable names of the Matlab file are the same as above (except that no SOI-related variables are included).
-The third index of matrix U, V, etc. corresponds to the month: 1=January, 2=February, etc. In the ASCII dataset, the first column is the month; the rest of the columns are the same as in the annual climatology file described above (except that no SOI-related variables are included).
+The variable names of the Matlab file are the same as above.
+The third index of matrix U, V, etc. corresponds to the month: 1=January, 2=February, etc. In the ASCII dataset, the first column is the month; the rest of the columns are the same as in the annual climatology file described above.

 The third version ( Matlab binary format/ ASCII/ NetCDF ) contains information about current variance (eddy kinetic energy) derived from residuals with respect to the time-mean, seasonal, spatial gradient, and SOI-related currents.
 The Matlab file contains the following variables: